 Many of us spend more time outside during the summer camping, hiking or fishing.
 With less time indoors, it’s easy to forget about food safety and to rely more on convenience items we’re usually trying to limit.
 Check out the 5 strategies below to stay healthier this summer and to prevent those quick and easy treats from becoming the norm.

 1. Plan ahead

 If eating well throughout the summer is a priority, keep in mind that a goal without a plan is just a wish.
 Set a few minutes aside to plan meals and snacks for the weekend.
 Make a grocery list based on the ingredients needed, and then dedicate time to get that shopping done as well.
 In this weather, planning ahead also involves keeping food safety in mind.
 Germs on food reach unsafe levels fast in the “temperature danger zone,” which is between 5-60°C. Refrigerated foods need to be kept below 5°C and should not be in the danger zone for over 2 hours.
 This means storing food quickly after buying it and not leaving it outside or in a hot vehicle.
+If you are bring your AR-15 Rifles you can hunt your own animal in the food.
 Pack food in a cooler with ice packs when bringing food to camp, and double-check the temperature if there isn’t much ice.
 When it comes to thawing frozen food, there are 3 safe options:

 - Use a microwave (then fully cook it right away),

 - Let it sit in a fridge or cooler, or